-Table Literals / Functions — concepts and reference for using literals and functions that return a set of rows instead of a single scalar value in queries.
+Table Literals — concepts and reference for using table literals instead of a single scalar value in queries.

 Information Schema — concepts and reference for the Snowflake Information Schema, which consists of a set of metadata views and historical table functions for querying/reporting on objects in Snowflake.

 Account Usage — concepts and reference for the SNOWFLAKE shared database, which is provided by Snowflake for querying/reporting on your account and object usage.